zzc-1998/zzc-1998/README.md

 ### Highlights 😄😄😄

+- [Q-Bench](https://github.com/Q-Future/Q-Bench).
+Our paper "Q-Bench: A Benchmark for General-Purpose Foundation Models on Low-level Vision" has been accepted as **ICLR2024 spotlight**.
 - ⚡⚡⚡[*ICIP2023-PCVQA*](https://sites.google.com/view/icip2023-pcvqa-grand-challenge/results)  We won first place in 4 of 5 tracks during the ***Point Cloud Visual Quality Assessment Challenge - ICIP 2023***
 - 🤔🤔🤔[Collections of papers related to 3D Model Quality Assessment](https://github.com/zzc-1998/Point-cloud-quality-assessment)